Name

 Description

-Leslie Mark Hughes OBE (born 1 November 1963) is a Welsh football coach and former player who is the manager of Bradford City.
+Leslie Mark Hughes OBE (born 1 November 1963) is a Welsh football coach and former player who was most recently the head coach of Bradford City.

 During his playing career he usually operated as a forward or midfielder, and was most noted for two spells at Manchester United, but he also played for Barcelona and Bayern Munich, as well as the English clubs Chelsea, Southampton, Everton and finally Blackburn Rovers.
 He also made 72 appearances for Wales scoring 16 goals.
 He retired from playing in 2002.
 He won a host of winners' medals during his playing career, including two Premier League titles, four FA Cups, three League Cups and two European Cup Winners' Cups.
 He also collected an FA Cup runners-up medal and a League Cup runners-up medal.
 Hughes was the first player to win the PFA Players' Player of the Year award twice, in 1989 and 1991.